Bashir1999/alzheimers_data/README.md

-What is the relationship between head injuries and Alzheimer's? https://vizhub.com/Bashir1999/head-injuries-diagnosis
+### What is the relationship between head injuries and Alzheimer's?
+https://vizhub.com/Bashir1999/head-injuries-diagnosis

 <img width="793" alt="Screenshot 1403-08-02 at 19 14 44" src="https://github.com/user-attachments/assets/41169947-130a-4008-b342-9e8aa86f0c3c">

-The Head Injury group has a noticeably higher proportion of patients diagnosed with Alzheimer's compared to the No Head Injury group.
+<br /> The Head Injury group has a noticeably higher proportion of patients diagnosed with Alzheimer's compared to the No Head Injury group.
 This suggests that a history of head injury might be associated with an increased risk of Alzheimer’s.

 In the No Head Injury group, the majority of patients are in the "Not Diagnosed" category, with a smaller percentage diagnosed with Alzheimer’s.
 Conversely, for those with a Head Injury, the percentage of Alzheimer’s diagnoses is higher, indicating that head injuries may play a significant role in the likelihood of developing Alzheimer’s.